A couple of dictionary definitions of ‘charity’;

 Sowood WI members have supported, and continue to support a number of charitable causes, making a difference to our local community.

-Our chosen charity for 2018 is Stainland Sports Association
+Our chosen charity for 2018 was Stainland Sports Association and we were able to raise £8,000 to support the local sports groups

 Our chosen charity for 2017 was the Poppy Trail, an ambitious project to honour those who made the ultimate sacrifice in the service of our communities and to get people walking round this most lovely corner of our green and pleasant land.